-Regarding to the lipstick’s scents, infused with Ethyl Vanillin, Mentha Piperita (Peppermint) oil, Limonene and Linalool.
+Regarding the lipstick’s scents, infused with Ethyl Vanillin, Mentha Piperita (Peppermint) Oil, Limonene and Linalool.
 The formulation consists of organic (lakes) and inorganic (mineral) pigments.
 There are contained Iron oxide and Titanium dioxide, ones of inorganic pigments that deliver opaque coverage, whereas the lakes are prone to be transparent.

 2. My Thoughts

 The Meet Matte Hughes Liquid lipsticks have a signature scent of vanilla mint, I think it’s sweet but fairly strong and a bit overwhelming to me.
 In return, the products give a soothing, cooling sensation that is incredible and quite long-lasting, I’m really digging this.
 When swiping onto lips, the majority of them deliver a velvety, soft texture with a matte finish.
 Otherwise, I recognize that these lippies actually don’t have the same formulation as I thought, they have kind of different consistencies and levels to work with.
 So interesting!
 Let’s find out.